zimka/edx-platform-1/docs/developers/source/transcripts.rst

 **"transcripts/replace"** method is used for handling `import` and `replace` commands.
-Invoking this method starts downloading new transcripts file from Youtube server.
+Invoking this method starts downloading new transcripts file from YouTube server.

 *Method:*
     GET